-The districts will receive priority use of approximately 2,400 square feet of partner space at the Lakewood Branch Library and Learning Center.
+The Districts will receive priority use of approximately 2,400 square feet of partner space at the Lakewood Branch Library and Learning Center.

-The Fremont Union High School District Board of Trustees approved the Agreement at their regular meeting on December 3, 2019.
-The Sunnyvale school District Board of Trustees approved the Agreement at their regular meeting on December 12, 2019.
+The Fremont Union High School District Board of Trustees acted upon the agreement at their regular meeting on December 3, 2019.
+The Sunnyvale school District Board of Trustees is scheduled to act on the agreement at their regular December meeting on December 12, 2019.